Dressage is an equestrian sport where horse and rider perform a series of predetermined movements in a rectangular arena.

 We award rosette for places 1st to 6th in each class.

-Competition run most weeks in either in a 20x40 arena typical during the day on one Saturday a month and in the summer on some Thursday evenings.
+British Dressage Quest Competition run most weeks in a 20x40 arena typically during the day, one Saturday a month and in the summer on some Thursday evenings.

 Classes